Toyopet Master: History

-In 1955 Toyota wasn't sure if its independent front coil suspension and the rear-hinged back doors installed on the Crown wouldn't be too radical for the taxi market to accept.
+In 1955 Toyota wasn't sure if its independent front coil suspension and the rear-hinged back doors installed on the Crown would be too radical for the taxi market to accept or not.
 When sales of the Crown proved satisfying, the Master sedan was discontinued in November 1956.
 The Master's body was built by Toyota's Kanto Auto Works subcontractor, as with the preceding RHK Super model.
 Along with the perceived need for a more robust and conservative model for professional users, Toyota was also interested in providing Kanto Auto Works with assembly work to make up for Toyota moving the production of the Crown entirely in-house.
 Project Manager Tozo Yabuta quickly developed the Master using a large number of the RHK's parts, with the first prototype running in March 1954.
 One seemingly retrograde step was moving from the RH's four-speed to a three-speed transmission (although the new unit was fully synchronized), but Japanese buyers at the time associated the need for many gears with weak engines.

 The Master sedan was partially replaced with the smaller Toyota Corona in 1957, at a new Toyota Japanese dealership called Toyopet Store.
 The RR Master's body panels were used in cut-down form as an economical and fast way to design this new ST10 Corona.
 Production facilities for the Master were transferred to the Crown.
 In 1995, Toyota revisited the approach of a commercial grade Crown sedan, designed primarily for taxi usage, and introduced the Toyota Comfort which is still in production, with prolific usage across Asia.